John Bapst Memorial High School: Awards

+John Bapst has been awarded Platinum status by the College Board, the highest available ranking, for 2023 and 2024.
+This places John Bapst among the top 7% of high schools in the nation for AP participation and success.
 In both 2009-10 and 2008–09, a John Bapst student was honored with the Siemens/College Board award as the top female math-science AP test-taker in Maine.
 In 2006–07 the school won the Siemens Awards for Advanced Placement as a whole for school-wide achievement in math and science.
 John Bapst's Math Department has had as many as four Advanced Placement graders at one time.
 Math teacher Brendan Murphy has won the Presidential Award as Maine's top math teacher and the College Board's top New England Educator Award for his extensive work in AP Calculus and AP Statistics, including workshops in Africa, Asia, Europe, South America, and Oceania.
 He was one of eighteen Siemens Award winners across the country in 2005 before coming to John Bapst.
 Mr. Murphy was recently nominated by a former student and received the University of Maine Pulp and Paper Teacher Recognition Award for 2015.
+Brendan was on the AP Calculus Test Development Committee for five years and then was asked to be on the AP Precalculus Test Development for three years.
+He is currently on a team writing a new AP Precalculus Textbook.